EnsembleUI/ensemble-react/.changeset/tidy-pants-kiss.md

 "@ensembleui/react-runtime": patch
 ---

-Added support for forceRefresh cache in invokeAPI
+Added support for bypassCache cache in invokeAPI